-During March 2020 and subsequently, there has been significant volatility in the financial markets as a result of the COVID-19 pandemic.
-The Scheme invests in a broad range of asset classes many of which, such as private equity, private debt, property, and infrastructure, are illiquid in nature.
+The Scheme invests in a broad range of asset classes many of which, such as private equity, private debt, pooled property, and infrastructure, are illiquid in nature.
 Such assets are valued on a periodic basis, mostly quarterly but others less frequently.
-At the end of the year to March 2020 these asset classes made up approximately 15% of the overall investment portfolio and while there have been significant falls in other asset classes, it is difficult to assess precisely the full financial effect at the date of issue of the financial statements.
-As noted in note 12B the valuers of the property assets have included a material uncertainty clause in their valuations as at 31 March 2020.
-The Trustees continues to monitor the situation and the impact that COVID-19 may have on the future performance of these illiquid assets.
+Following the outbreak of COVID-19 in 2019/20, pooled property valuations were reported on the basis of 'material valuation uncertainty' and subsequently moved from level 2 to level 3.
+As at 31 March 2021, the material valuation uncertainty has since been removed and Management believes that pooled property values have now stabilised, and a reliable value can be applied.
+The Fund continues to monitor the situation and the impact that COVID-19 may have on the future performance of these illiquid assets